ianstormtaylor/slate/.github/Issue-template.md

 For bugs, please create a JSFiddle that reproduces the issue using our template, and include a GIF showing how to easily reproduce it.

+And for bugs please include your OS, browser, Slate version and any other bit of info that may track down why it's happening.

 https://jsfiddle.net/2zokvrvt/7/
 http://recordit.co/
 -->